DataClinicTCM/DataClinicTCM/README.md

 - 👋 Hi, I’m @DataClinicTCM
-- 👀 I’m interested in TCM and data science...
+- 👀 I’m interested in Traditional Chinese Medicine（TCM） and data science...
-- 🌱 I’m currently learning how to make TCM better with R
+- 🌱 I’m currently learning how to make TCM better and universal with R

 <!---